b9Joker108/a_glockenspiel_magistery/appendices/register_of_personages_v1_.md

 **Intertextuality:**

-* Bradbury, Ray (1976).
-'Drink Entire: Against the Madness of Crowds' in *Gallery \[magazine]*, April, 1976; and subsequently collected in: Bradbury, Ray (1977). *Where Robot Mice and Robot Men Run Round in Robot Towns: New Poems, Both Light and Dark*.
+* Bradbury, Ray (1976a).
+'Drink Entire: Against the Madness of Crowds' in *Gallery [magazine]*, April, 1976 and subsequently collected in Bradbury, Ray (1976b). *Long After Midnight: 22 Hauntings and Celebrations*.
 First edition.
 New York, N.Y., U.S.A.: Alfred A. Knopf.
-ISBN 0394422066.
+ISBN 0394479424.

 ### END BRADBURY ###